rackerlabs/rackspace-how-to/content/cloud-files/streaming-audio-and-video-with-html-5.md

 In addition to media players, you can stream your media by using HTML5.
 Most modern web browsers and even mobile phone browsers can stream audio and video with HTML5.
-Other players that are based on Flash can't deliver to such a wide audience.
+Other players that are based on Adobe&reg;
+Flash&reg; can't deliver to such a wide audience.
 However, not every browser can play the same file.
-As a result, content providers have to offer different formats of the same file to reach the most people.
-For audio, you can use files in **.mp3** and **.ogg** formats.
+As a result, content providers offer different formats of the same file to reach the most people.
+For audio, you can use files in **.mp3** and **.ogg** file formats.
 For  video, you can use the **.mp4**, **.ogv**, and **.webm** file formats.
 For details about the formats that browsers support, see [HTML 5 and browser support](http://en.wikipedia.org/wiki/HTML5_video#Browser_support).

 ### CDN-enable a container